- > Sharpening and care

 Vegetable knives and Chinese knives/Double-beveled-blade knives (blades with a layered-steel or triple-layer blade structures)

 Illustrations/Vegetable knife sharpening, sharpening angle for double-beveled blades (sharpen at an angle of about 10 degrees)

 Sharpen vegetable knives, Chinese knives, sushi knives and other double-beveled-blade knives on the front and back bevels with the angle between the blade surface and the stone of about 10 degrees.
-If the knife has layered in its blade, it is better to sharpen the side of the blade that has less of this steel exposed.
+If the knife has a layered-steel blade, it is better to apply more sharpening to the side of the blade that has less of this steel exposed.